Rutherglen (Scottish Parliament constituency)

-Rutherglen is a constituency of the Scottish Parliament (Holyrood) covering part of the council area of South Lanarkshire.
-It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-Also, it is one of nine constituencies in the Glasgow electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Rutherglen was a constituency of the Scottish Parliament covering part of the council area of South Lanarkshire.
+Under the additional-member system used for elections to the Scottish Parliament, the seat elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election, and was also one of nine constituencies in the Glasgow electoral region, which elected seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Originally called Glasgow Rutherglen, the boundaries were altered and the new constituency renamed simply Rutherglen ahead of the 2011 Scottish Parliament election.

+As a result of the second periodic review of Scottish Parliament boundaries in 2025, Rutherglen was replaced by a new Rutherglen and Cambuslang constituency ahead of the 2026 Scottish Parliament election.
+The new constituency covers the entire area of the former Rutherglen constituency, along with a very small portion of Uddingston and Bellshill.

-Originally called Glasgow Rutherglen, the boundaries were redrawn and the new constituency renamed simply Rutherglen for the 2011 Scottish Parliament election.
-The seat has been held by Clare Haughey of the Scottish National Party since the 2016 Scottish Parliament election.
+The seat was held by Clare Haughey of the Scottish National Party from the 2016 Scottish Parliament election until its abolition.

 Electoral region

-The other eight constituencies of the Glasgow region are: Glasgow Anniesland, Glasgow Cathcart, Glasgow Kelvin, Glasgow Maryhill and Springburn, Glasgow Pollok, Glasgow Provan, Glasgow Shettleston and Glasgow Southside.
+During the period the Rutherglen constituency was in existence, the other eight constituencies of the Glasgow region were: Glasgow Anniesland, Glasgow Cathcart, Glasgow Kelvin, Glasgow Maryhill and Springburn, Glasgow Pollok, Glasgow Provan, Glasgow Shettleston and Glasgow Southside.

-The region covers the Glasgow City council area and a north-western portion of the South Lanarkshire council area.
+In this period the region covered the Glasgow City council area and a north-western portion of the South Lanarkshire council area.

 Constituency boundaries and council areas

-The redrawn seat of Rutherglen consists of the following electoral wards:
+The boundaries of the seat were altered by the first periodic review of Scottish Parliament boundaries; the first election under these new boundaries was the 2011 Scottish Parliament election.
+The following electoral wards of South Lanarkshire Council were used to define Rutherglen at this review: